GoogleCloudPlatform/datashare-toolkit/frontend/README.md

 Configure the deployment by updating the properties listed in `deploy_ui_cloud_run.yaml`.

-You must include your Firebase API Key before you deploy the CDS UI.
+You must include your Firebase API Key before you deploy the Datashare UI.

 ```
   properties:
     firebaseApiKey: YOUR_FIREBASE_WEBAPI_KEY
     containerTag: dev
     region: us-central1
-    timeout: 360s
+    timeout: 600s
 ```

 ### <a name="deploy_firebase">Deploy Firebase</a>